 A copy of this policy will be provided to the student (or parent(s)/legal guardian if the student is under 18) at a reasonable time prior to a written agreement being signed and again within seven days of the commencement of student attendance of the enrolled course.

-a) The purpose of the School's Complaints and Appeals Policy is to provide a student or parent(s)/legal guardian with the opportunity to access procedures to facilitate the resolution of a dispute or complaint.
+a) The purpose of All Saints Anglican School’s Complaints and Appeals Policy is to provide a student or parent(s)/legal guardian with the opportunity to access procedures to facilitate the resolution of a dispute or complaint involving All Saints Anglican School, or an education agent or third party engaged by All Saints Anglican School to deliver a service on behalf of All Saints Anglican School.

-a) In the first instance, the School expects there should be an attempt to informally resolve the issue through mediation/informal resolution of the complaint.
+a) In the first instance, All Saints Anglican School requests there is an attempt to informally resolve the issue through mediation/informal resolution of the complaint.

-b) Students should consult their teacher/House Tutor/Head of House in the first instance, to attempt mediation/informal resolution of the complaint.
+b) Students should contact their teacher in the first instance to attempt mediation/informal resolution of the complaint.

-c) If the matter cannot be resolved through mediation, the matter will be referred to the Director of International Education/ Head of School and ultimately the Headmaster and the School's internal formal complaints and appeals handling procedure will be followed.
-If the complaint is regarding a residential matter, it should be first referred to the Homestay officer or Head of Boarding.
+c) If the matter cannot be resolved through mediation, the matter will be referred to the Director of International Education and All Saints Anglican School’s internal formal complaints and appeals handling procedure will be followed.

 b) Written complaints or appeals are to be lodged with the Director of International Education.

-c) Where the internal complaints and appeals process is being accessed because the student has received notice by the School that it intends to report him/her for unsatisfactory course attendance, unsatisfactory course progress or suspension or cancellation of enrolment, the student has 20 working days from the date of receipt of notification in which to lodge a written appeal.
+c) Where the internal complaints and appeals process is being accessed because the student has received notice by the school that the school intends to report him/her for unsatisfactory course attendance, unsatisfactory course progress or suspension or cancellation of enrolment, the student has 20 working days from the date of receipt of notification in which to lodge a written appeal.

 d) Complaints and appeals processes are available to students at no cost.

-e) Each complainant has the opportunity to present his/her case to the Headmaster.
+e) Each complainant has the opportunity to present his/her case to the Director of International Education and/or Headmaster

 f) Students and / or the School may be accompanied and assisted by a support person at all relevant meetings.

-g) The formal grievance process will commence within 10 working days of the lodgement of the complaint or appeal with the Principal/other.
+g) The formal internal complaints and appeals process will commence within 10 working days of lodgement of the complaint or appeal with the Director of International Education and/or Headmaster and will be finalised as soon as practicable.

-h) Once the Headmaster/other has come to a decision regarding the complaint or appeal, the student will be informed in writing of the outcome and the reasons for the outcome, and a copy will be retained on the student's file.
+i) Once the Director of International Education and/or Headmaster has come to a decision regarding the complaint or appeal, the student will be informed in writing of the outcome and the reasons for the outcome, and a copy will be retained on the student’s file.

-i) If the grievance procedure finds in favour of the student, All Saints Anglican School will immediately implement the decision and any corrective and preventative action required, and advise the student of the outcome.
+j) If the complaints and appeals procedure finds in favour of the student, All Saints Anglican School will immediately implement the decision and any corrective and preventative action required, and advise the student of the outcome and action taken.

 Nothing in the School's Complaints and Appeals Policy negates the right of an overseas student to pursue other legal remedies.